rembik/ansible-role-users/README.md

 Role Tests
 -----

-This role has been tested against the following Linux distributions and Ansible versions:
+This role is tested periodically against the following Linux distributions and Ansible versions:

 | Distribution ||
 |---|---|